 The most important parameter is the gain margin of the oscillator, which determines if the oscillator starts up or not.
-This parameter must be calculated at the beginning of the design phase, to choose the suitable crystal for the application.
+This parameter must be calculated at the beginning of the design phase, to choose a crystal suitable for the application.
 The second parameter is the value of the external load capacitors, to select in accordance with the C_L specification of the crystal (provided by the manufacturer).
-This determines the frequency accuracy of the crystal.
+This determines the frequency accuracy.
 The third parameter is the value of the external resistor used to limit the drive level.
 In the 32 kHz oscillator part, however, it is not recommended to use an external resistor.